intel/dffml/docs/arch/alice/discussion/0004/reply_0001.md

 - Treat the dataflows / system contexts / other operations passed as suggestions to overlay when inputs matching key are present (or set with tuple).
-They will take from those vars
+They will act as conditionals when applied on the operations as they exist within the parent flow.
+For the ones which are also inputs, they will be used as makes sense or with liniage transformation via ReadWriteLock style type hint